DefaultSimon/simong_reaper-scripts/README.md

 #### Quirks
 - Due to how items are moved, if not all of the selected media items are on the same track, the script *might* work, but will pick a "stem collector" child from the first selected media item.

+---

+### 2.3. `Create new empty MIDI track at the same position as the selected media item`
+> Requires the `Shared library for common functionality in the simong_reaper-scripts repository` package (install manually through the ReaPack browser).

+This script creates a new empty MIDI track at the same position (and of the same length) as the currently-selected media item.
+It also unselects the original media item and selects the newly created one.